Ibidola/Sulayman-Ibidola-s-Project/README.md

 ### Objectives

-To be able to use basic Excel Codes for calculations and analysis
+- To be able to use basic Excel tools for calculations and analysis
+- Comparison between data obtained fpr Excel Tables and PivotTable

 ---